Makawao Cemetery History Theater

 Mahalo!

-We’d like to extend a special mahalo to the Fred Baldwin Memorial Foundation, the Hawaii Tourism Authority, the Hawaii Council for the Humanities, Camille Lyons, Wendy Rice Peterson, the actors, and the staff and volunteers who continue to support programs like this!
+We’d like to extend a special mahalo to the following sponsors who in the past have generously assisted with this annual production and to the actors, staff and volunteers who continue to support programs like this!

 Plots are available for purchase in many sizes and family plots can be customized.